srijan2312/ETH-PROOF-BEGINNER-ASSESSMENT/README.md

 ## Help

-For any issues or common problems related to this contract, refer solidity documentation on internet.
+For any issues or common problems related to this contract, refer Solidity documentation on internet.

 ## Authors

 Srijan Kumar
  [srijankumar11627@gmail.com]

 ## License